 The internet promised an age of decentralised freedom, but today we still heavily rely on centralised players like we did in the analogue age.
 Many of the processes that run our global financial system and the world at large, are still paper-based and at risk of human error from centralised authorities.
 Blockchain technology is here to change that.

-In this lesson, you will learn blockchain fundamentals.
+In this article, you will learn blockchain fundamentals.

 What is a blockchain?